 Welcome Back to Campus!

-Whether you are taking classes virtually or in person, everyone at the Yuba Community College District is excited to welcome students back for the Fall of 2022.
+Whether you are taking classes virtually or in person, everyone at the Yuba Community College District is excited to welcome students back for the Spring of 2023.

 Yuba Community College District (YCCD), in line with guidance from county public health officials, lifted its indoor face covering mandate.
 However, YCCD strongly recommends everyone – students, faculty, and staff to wear masks while indoors regardless of vaccination status.
 Free face coverings are available in classrooms and public areas.

 Yuba Community College District no longer requires students and employees to show proof of vaccination or a weekly PCR test to be physically present on a YCCD campus.
 YCCD strongly encourages everyone to be fully vaccinated against COVID-19 with appropriate booster and test regularly.

 Students are no longer required to complete the CMIA to register for Spring Semester 2023.